tSwizzz/Crypto-Portraits/README.md

   Total of 3 users per competition.

 Details:
-  -If a tie occurs, then there are no winners and all funds are withdrawable to participants.
+  If a tie occurs, then there are no winners and all funds are withdrawable to participants.
-  -NFTs will be held in the contract and withdrawable after voting period ends.
+  NFTs will be held in the contract and withdrawable after voting period ends.
-  -Upon deployment, 3 NFTs will be minted to the first signer address on the Hardhat network (0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266).
+  Upon deployment, 3 NFTs will be minted to the first signer address on the Hardhat network (0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266).
 You can see how the website works by          submitting these NFTs yourself.

-Guide:
--Install MetaMask
+Guide: Have MetaMask installed.

--Open terminal:
+Open terminal:
   1) cd backend
   2) npm install
   3) npx hardhat node